 Until the turn of this century, very little was known about the origins of the crown (living) strepsirrhines.
 The Quaternary record of Madagascar contains many amazing forms of lemurs, including giant sloth-like lemurs, lemurs with perhaps monkey-like habits, lemurs with koala-like habits, and even a giant aye-aye (Godfrey and Jungers 2002).
-However, in Madagascar early Tertiary continental sediments are lacking, and there is no record of lemur fossils before the Pleistocene.
+However, in Madagascar, early Tertiary continental sediments are lacking, and there is no record of lemur fossils before the Pleistocene.

 The fossil record of galagos is slightly more informative.
 Namely, there are Miocene African fossils that are very likely progenitors of lorisids (Simpson 1967).
 However, these are much like modern galagos and do not reveal anything about the relationship between crown strepsirrhines and Eocene fossil primates (but see below regarding Propotto).
 A similar situation exists for lorises in Asia: there are Miocene representatives, but these are substantially like modern lorises.

-In 2003, the description of two new fossil genera from the Birket Qarun locality in the Fayum Basin of Egypt provided the "smoking gun" for the origin of crown strepsirrhines (Seiffert et al. 2003).
-Saharagalago and Karanisia are two small primates that bear clear affinities with crown strepsirrhines to the exclusion of other primates.
-Most striking is a lower canine of Karanisia that clearly sat within a strepsirrhine-style toothcomb.
-Recently, several other African primates have been recognized as having strepsirrhine affinities (Seiffert 2012).
-These include Azibius and Algeripithecus from Algeria, Djebelemur from Tunisia, Omanodon and Shizarodon from Oman, and Namaia from Namibia (see Marivaux et al. 2013).
-These important fossil primates are mainly known from teeth and jaws.
-The enigmatic Fayum primate Plesiopithecus is known from a single skull that has been compared to aye-ayes and to lorises (Godinot 2006; Simons and Rasmussen 1994a).
+The discovery of the first definite toothcomb canine (a hallmark of stresirrhines) in 2003 provided the "smoking gun" for the origin of crown strepsirrhines (Seiffert et al. 2003).
+Recently, several other African primates have been recognized as having strepsirrhine affinities (Marivaux et al. 2013; Seiffert 2012).
+The enigmatic Fayum primate Plesiopithecus is known from a skull that has been compared to aye-ayes and to lorises (Godinot 2006; Simons and Rasmussen 1994a).